What Is Juvenile Rheumatoid Arthritis?

 Exercise and physical activity are important for children with JRA.
-Exercise helps reduce pain, increase muscle strength, keep joints moving in a normal range of motion, and improve endurance.
+Movement brings less pain, builds strength, keeps joints moving well, and improves endurance.

-With the help of physical and occupational therapists, children with JRA learn simple ways to perform their activities of daily living.
-Therapists teach them range-of-motion exercises to help with flexibility and strengthening exercises for muscle building.
+With the help of physical and occupational therapists, children with JRA learn simple ways to do daily tasks.
+Therapists teach them exercises to help with flexibility and strengthening moves for their muscles.

-Therapists can also make splints for children to correctly position the joints and reduce pain.
-Splints are typically used on the knees, wrists, and fingers and are often used during sleep at night.
+Therapists can also make splints for children to correctly position their joints and reduce pain.
+People typically use them on their knees, wrists, and fingers and often use them while they sleep at night.

 Are There Complications With Juvenile Rheumatoid Arthritis?

-JRA patients also have complications with dental care.
-Their oral health is compromised because of their limited jaw movement due to inflammation of that joint.
-This makes it difficult for patients to brush and floss properly.
-Dentists can recommend special toothbrushes and flossing equipment to help children take care of their mouths.
+JRA can also cause problems with oral health if it affects the jaw and makes it hard to brush and floss teeth.
+Dentists can recommend special toothbrushes and flossing gear to help children take care of their mouths.

 People with JRA often have temporal mandibular joint (TMJ) or jaw pain.
 Certain exercises can curb jaw pain and stiffness.
 If the lower jaw doesn’t develop correctly, it can cause an overbite.
 An orthodontist can usually fix this.
 In some cases, surgery may be needed.

 You may also want to check with your child’s doctor about their weight.
 Some people with the condition may need more calories.
 Others may gain too much weight because they have problems being active, or because of medication side effects.
 Extra weight is bad for the joints.

 What's the Outlook for Someone with JRA?

 Most children with JRA recover from the disease fully.
 With proper treatment, permanent damage is now rare.